Senior Secret Love: Season 1 (2016)

-Season 1 (2016)

 My Lil Boy

+Synopsis

 Belle (Kanyawee Songmuang) is known for her beauty throughout the whole school and she has always been successful getting the man that she wants.
 Yet her charms don't seem to work when it comes to a junior boy named S (Korapat Kirdpan) that she has taken a liking to.
 Determined to get S, Belle asks for the help of her two best friends.